 Apply for Sri Lanka visa

 Apply for yourself, another, or a group

 You can submit an application for yourself or for someone else.
-It is also possible to apply for ETA’s for multiple persons at once with a single application form, for example for a family or other travel company.
-For this, the applicant does need to possess the passport information and oral permission of all performs for whom an ETA is applied for.
+It is also possible to apply for ETAs for multiple persons at once with a single application form, for example for a family or other travel company.
+For this, the applicant does need to possess the passport information and oral permission of all persons for whom an ETA is applied for.

 The Sri Lanka visa cost

-For tourists, the ETA/e-visa costs £14,95 per reiziger.
-The price for a business visa is £10,00.
-Urgent applications are granted faster (average in 23 minutes), for an added fee of £17,50 per traveler.
+For tourists, the ETA/e-visa costs £49.95 per traveller.
+The price for a business visa is £10.00.
+Urgent applications are granted faster (average in 23 minutes), for an added fee of £17.50 per traveller.
 Do you want to know what the costs are made up of?
 Read the page about the cost and payment methods.